kamilazdybal/kamilazdybal.github.io/index.md

 I'm launching a series of YouTube tutorials called "*Python for academics*" where I teach how to automate the everyday academic life with Python!

+My goal is to provide you with extra tools and ideas that you haven't thought about using or implementing before.
+The best use of these tutorials, as I see it, is that you take those tools and ideas and start building your own Python toolbox that can help you in your everyday academic life.
+My hope is that you'll find pieces of useful advice that can help you automate your work, your own way!
+The audience I think will benefit a lot from these tutorials are Ph.D. students, especially at the beginning of their Ph.D.
+I believe that the earlier you learn how to automate dull tasks the better!
+My motivation is to teach you things that I wish I had learned early in my Ph.D.
+But, of course, academics at all stages of their careers are welcome to join along!

 <div class="row">
   <div class="column">
     <a><img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/python-for-academics.png" alt="PyforAc" style="width:150px"></a>